 - Large-mouthed fish

-- Can be greenish or brownish on the upper side with silverish traits on the lower side.
+- It can be greenish or brownish on the upper side with silverish traits on the lower side.

 - On full maturity, the Nile perch grow up to 1.8metres long and can weigh up to 140 kilograms.